The vector triple product of three 3D vectors is

 Connection to vector calculus identities

-The identity has the same BAC-CAB structure with the operators playing the role of vectors.
-The first term on the right is "" (acting like ) dotted with (like ) and multiplied back by another ; the second term is the vector Laplacian.
-This identity is foundational in electromagnetic wave-equation derivations.
+The identity has the same BAC-CAB structure, with playing the role of a vector.
+The first term on the right is "" (like ) dotted with (like ) and multiplied back by another ; the second term is the vector Laplacian.
+This is the identity you reach for when deriving the electromagnetic wave equation.